sshleifer/time/README.md

 ### Design
 * Everything is very very basic/ugly.
 Prettyify
  * Find a color scheme
- * Delete user modal is bad

 ### **Tests**
 * Work out how to mock database to test code in mongo (at the moment just hitting a test db, that is fine?)
-* Work out how to write tests for funcs in front end js.
-See [this](http://blog.codeship.io/2014/01/22/testing-frontend-javascript-code-using-mocha-chai-and-sinon.html) and [this](https://shanetomlinson.com/2013/testing-javascript-frontend-part-1-anti-patterns-and-fixes/) and [this is pretty comprehensive](http://staal.io/blog/2013/08/17/incredibly-convenient-testing-of-frontend-javascript-with-node-dot-js/) we should use [grunt-mocha](https://github.com/kmiyashiro/grunt-mocha)
-  * Maybe have a grunt test command that creates a test_build folder with all things set up and compiled to test?
-It seems we need test_html files so we could just have test.jade.
-Then we can have a test dir (inside scripts or not - I think not so that dev compiles everythin while prod only does scripts in scripts (not test)) with the source code for the tests. test.jade includes scripts/main and test/test as well as mocha code and the tests can be run?
-  * Have a directory (maybe in public) where we have mocha code.
-Set this up with app.use '/vendor', 'public/vendor' or something.
-  * Not sure how to check if tests are passing - do we have to open html files manually?
-Not end of world but not sure how that could be integrated into a CI system.